 Our previous post (The Digital Lab Needs an Intermediate Data Schema (IDS): a First Principle Analysis) has established the need for an intermediate data file format for Digital Labs and explains why we chose JSON + Parquet.
-Now let’s dive deeper into its use cases and discuss what IDS is NOT useful for.
+Now let’s dive deeper into its use cases and discuss what an IDS is intended for, and what it’s not intended for.

 In a nutshell, think about your lab as a big warehouse, where there are multiple parcels of different content, shape, weight, and color (like the data produced by your lab instruments, their software, your CRO/CDMOs, and other data sources).
 Because these parcels are heavily packaged in their own unique way, when you have too many parcels, it’s really difficult to find the ones you need.
 You can't compare the content within each of these parcels, or make any meaningful observation beyond “these are all very different things.”